 89-45 days prior to the start of the writing retreat, you receive: 50% credit of the cost of the retreat toward another writing retreat within 12 months, and will forfeit the remainder.

 Fewer than 45 days prior to the start of the writing retreat, you receive: no refunds or credits.
+This is the case even if your cancellation is the result of personal tragedy and we strongly urge you to purchase travel insurance to protect your investment.

 If you do not supply proof of COVID-19 vaccination by the due date: